envoyproxy/ratelimit/README.md

 1. One Redis server for all limits.
 1. Two Redis instances: one for per second limits and another one for all other limits.

+As well Ratelimit supports TLS connections and authentication over TLS connections.
+These can be configured using the following environment variables:

+1. `REDIS_TLS` & `REDIS_PERSECOND_TLS`: set to `"true"` to enable a TLS connection for the specific connection type.
+1. `REDIS_AUTH` & `REDIS_PERSECOND_AUTH`: set to `"password"` to enable authentication to the redis host.
+This requires TLS to be enabled as well for the specific connection.

 ## One Redis Instance

 To configure one Redis instance use the following environment variables: